MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-cost-adjustment.md

 ### <a name="example"></a>Example

 The following example shows if you post a purchased item as received and invoiced on 01-01-20.
 You later post the sold item as shipped and invoiced on 01-15-20.
-Then, you run the **Adjust Cost - Item Entries** and **Post Stock Cost to G/L** batch jobs.
+Then, you run the **Adjust Cost - Item Entries** and **Post Inventory Cost to G/L** batch jobs.
 The following entries are created.

 #### <a name="value-entries-1"></a>Value Entries (1)